Dynamics on free-by-cyclic groups: Dynamics and entropy

 where $z_u$ is a positive cocycle representing $u$.
 If $z_u'$ is another positive cocycle representing $u$ with fiber $\Theta_{z_u'}'$, then we can flow $\Theta_{z_u}'$ homeomorphically onto $\Theta_{z_u'}'$, and hence $\bar \mu_0(\Theta_{z_u'}') = \bar \mu_0(\Theta_{z_u}')$ is independent of the choice of $z_u$ (and fibration $\fib_{z_u}$).

 Our goal is now to prove the following. \begin{lemma} If $\mu$ is a $\Flow$--invariant probability measure on $X'$, then $\mu_*$ is the restriction of a linear function (of the same name):

-\end{lemma} \begin{proof} Given an integral class $u \in \A$ represented by a positive cocycle $z= z_u$, we can reparametrize the flow as $\Flow^z$, so that for the projection of the flow lines to $\mathbb{S}^1 = \R/\Z$ by $\fib_z'$ are local isometries.
+\end{lemma} \begin{proof} Given an integral class $u \in \A$ represented by a positive cocycle $z= z_u$, we can reparameterize the flow as $\Flow^z$, so that for the projection of the flow lines to $\mathbb{S}^1 = \R/\Z$ by $\fib_z'$ are local isometries.
 The bijections

 will allow us to turn the $\Flow$--invariant measure $\mu$ on $X'$ into a $\Flow^z$--invariant measure $\mu^z$ on $X'$, given by